Discover the Magic of Quarter Inch Seam Tape

 Long-term exposure (especially in warm sewing rooms) can encourage residue.
 Changing it regularly avoids this.

-- Wipe with a soft cloth lightly dampened with warm water and a tiny drop of mild dishwash soap.
+- Wipe with a soft cloth lightly dampened with warm water and a tiny drop of mild dish soap.
 Allow the solution to soak the residue for a few minutes to aid in loosening.

 - Dry thoroughly afterwards.